gemechutaye/gemechutaye.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently in my senior year of undergraduate studying Computer Science and Engineering at Jain University in Bengaluru, India.
-I was fortunate to have the opportunity to study abroad and receive a fully-funded undergraduate program in India.
+I am currently in my final year of undergraduate studies, pursuing a degree in Computer Science and Engineering at Jain University in Bengaluru, India.
+I feel grateful for the chance to study abroad and be part of a fully-funded undergraduate program in India.

 <font color="SteelBlue">Research Interests:</font>Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, Information Retrival.